ideal-postcodes/magento/README.md

 ### Final Install Steps

-You may enable and install this extension with the following commands
+You may enable and install this extension using the [Magento CLI](https://devdocs.magento.com/guides/v2.3/config-guide/cli/config-cli-subcommands.html) with the following commands:

 ```bash
 magento module:enable Idealpostcodes_Ukaddresssearch